 For Roots & Wings Contest - the story of my grandfather

 My grandfather, Henry Augustus, was born in 1913, in Bareilly, India, to parents Annie Elizabeth and Henry Ivanhoe.
 The family had originally come over from a gentleman farmer background, in Shakespeare country, near Stratford on Avon, at the turn of the nineteenth century.
-A church yard, in the Bishops Tachbrook area, still shows the family graves.
+A churchyard, in the Bishops Tachbrook area, still shows the family graves.
 The male line to Henry and beyond him has been solidly Anglican for at least 300 years.
 John was the ancestor that took the family to India.
 He boarded the Earl of Abergavenny on his way from Poole to Hong Kong which almost immediately floundered in a giant storm.
 He was rescued from the waters and took an alternate ship to an alternate destination.
 He boarded another East India man, from Dublin, in Ireland, landing in Bombay, India.
-He then served, from 1804, with the East India company, during the Napoleonic wars, ending as a sergeant in the artillery.
-He married a Dutch, or maybe French, girl called Elizabeth and a hundred years later my grandfather was his descendant.
+He then served, from 1804, with the East India Company, during the Napoleonic wars, ending as a sergeant in the artillery.
+He married a Dutch, or maybe a French girl called Elizabeth, and a hundred years later my grandfather was his descendant.
 Henry's parents were married in the main British garrison town of Lucknow in 1901, in an Anglican church there.
 He had an elder sister Ivy Kathleen, a younger brother Gordon Aubrey and a younger sister Violet Elizabeth.
-He was born at the height of British imperial power in India during the Raj and was accustomed to command with at least 12 servants, living in spacious bungalows, all over India.
-He married Helen, in December 1938, in St Stephens church, in Bareilly, India.
-He was major figure on the Indian railways and administered thousands of miles of track all over the Indian sub continent serving millions of people.
-He spoke 6 languages fluently including English and Hindi, Urdu, Bengali, Punjabi and Gujarati, though he never went to university.
-Apparently he would tell his dirty jokes in Hindi, a language that his wife Helen, like many British Indians, never learnt.
+He was born at the height of British imperial power in India during the Raj and was accustomed to commanding with at least 12 servants, living in spacious bungalows, all over India.
+He married Helen, in December 1938, in St Stephen's church, in Bareilly, India.
+He was a major figure on the Indian railways and administered thousands of miles of track all over the Indian subcontinent serving millions of people.
+He spoke 6 languages fluently including English and Hindi, Urdu, Bengali, Punjabi, and Gujarati, though he never went to university.
+Apparently, he would tell his dirty jokes in Hindi, a language that his wife Helen, like many British Indians, never learned.
 Henry never tolerated the racism that was endemic among British Indians sternly rebuking his son for maltreating a servant for instance.
 He loved India and the best part of his life was in that place.
-In English he was always impeccably behaved.
+In English, he was always impeccably behaved.
 He went on a Tiger hunt, as a young man, passing through an Indian town, on his way.
 When he came back that way, having shot his tiger, the town had been completely flattened by an earthquake.
-That tiger skin sat in the living room, of his London home, for many decades before being worn out by kids then grand children.
+That tiger skin sat in the living room, of his London home, for many decades before being worn out by kids then grandchildren.
 At another time Henry visited the King of Nepal.
 He was surrounded by Gurkhas, some of the fiercest warriors in the world, and still to this very day serving in the British army.
 Henry sat opposite the King himself at the dining table.
 The King, annoyingly, kept kicking him under the table.
-Finally Henry had had enough and kicked him back.
-The kicking stopped, but after the meal the King awarded him a Gurkha sword, presumably for bravery.
+Finally, Henry had had enough and kicked him back.
+The kicking stopped, but after the meal, the King awarded him a Gurkha sword, presumably for bravery.
 My father still has the sword.

 INDIA IS STILL MY HOME